-Schedule: Ongoing maintain data.
-Review data of first cohort after they graduate in 2022.
+Schedule: Ongoing maintainance of data.
+Reviewed data of first cohort after they graduate in 2022.

-Measurable Objective: Review and implement the Essential Functions Document for the program.
+Tactic 3: Review and update the Essential Functions Document for the program.

 Schedule: Fall 2020.

 Schedule: This cannot be completed with the first cohort of students.
-This will be implemented with 2nd cohort of students- Fall 2021.
-This was implemented for Fall 2021.
+This was implemented with 2nd cohort of students- Fall 2021 and 3rd cohort of students-Fall 2022.

 Schedule : Students will complete a capstone project in their second year of the program.
-The first cohort will complete their capstone in Spring 2022.
+The first cohort completed their capstone in Spring 2022.

 Schedule: 1.
-Exit survey administered in Spring 2022 when first cohort of students graduate.
+Exit survey administered in Spring 2022 when the first cohort of students graduated.
 2. Begin Fall 2023 when 1st cohort completed the program and their CF experience- alumni survey administered.

 Schedule: This was developed by Fall 2016.
 Reviewed in 2020.
-Reviewed and updated after retreat in Summer 2021.
+Will be reviewed and updated after every retreat.
+Next retreat in summer 2023.